agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab2/_index.md

 1.2 You will see the Visual canvas as shown below.
 Click on first object or node on the visual graph, to reveal its configuration properties on the right.
 Input the configuration as shown below
     {{< img "set-data-source1.png" "set-data-source1" >}}
 1.3 Next node is ApplyMapping transform node.
 Click on it provide details for this node configuration.
-Click on Choose IAM role button and select the same role you created for Glue crawler lab.
+Click on Choose IAM role button and select the same role with **labdatalake** in the name as used in Glue crawler lab.
 After the role is selected it will display the columns mapped.
-You can take actions like dropping, changing data type etc, but leave it as it is for the lab.
+You can take actions like dropping, changing data type etc, but we will leave all defaults for the lab.
     {{< img "apply-mapping1.png" "apply-mapping1" >}}
     {{< img "apply-mapping1-role.png" "apply-mapping1-role" >}}
     {{< img "apply-mapping1-display.png" "apply-mapping1-display" >}}

+{{% notice info %}}
+Screenshot is only for illustration purpose, the actual bucket name for your lab will be similar NOT exactly the same
+{{% /notice %}}
 1.4 Click on Target node on the graph next.
-Select Format as Parquet, Compression Type as None and browse and select S3 location as `labdatalake` bucket where data is to be written in parquet.
+Select Format as Parquet, Compression Type as None and browse and select S3 location with `labdatalake` in the bucket name where data is to be written in parquet.
     {{< img "etl1-target1.png" "etl1-target1" >}}
 We have not created target folder so lets add it to the S3 Target Location path as shown, which Glue will create for us.
 We should have one folder per target table.
 Since it is parquet data we will store the data under parquet folder.
 Append `parquet/enigma_jhu/` to the S3 bucket path you have selected OR you could just paste the whole path as `s3://labdatalake/parquet/enigma_jhu/`
     {{< img "etl1-target1-path.png" "etl1-target1-path" >}}